Yandex Cloud

 • ME_CONFIG_BASICAUTH_PASSWORD: Leave empty.

-• ME_CONFIG_MONGODB_SERVER: Specify the VM public IP address obtained previously.
+• ME_CONFIG_MONGODB_SERVER: Specify the VM public IP address obtained earlier.

 3. In the Lockbox secrets field, specify these secrets: